 Where the design community meets.

-New York, NY Product Designer at Postlight Joined almost 5 years ago
+New York, NY Product Designer at Postlight Joined over 7 years ago

 I started out having to learn coding with my thesis project, Flood Zone NYC which I've kept up over the years and has improved along side my abilities.
 I've occasionally gotten to play both roles simultaneously in my career, and occasionally work side projects where I get to helm the designer and developer roles like my playlist generator for Spotify, Dubolt, A color contrast desktop app (wip), and a parody sticker pack for iOS